lendis-ratgeber-buerofinanzierung-asset-light

 Reading time: approx. 10 minutes

-The establishment and further development of a company requires a far-sighted capital strategy from the outset.
-At the core of this is the trade-off between securing business operations through investment and maintaining financial flexibility.
+The establishment and further development of a company require a far-sighted capital strategy from the outset.
+At its core, it's about the trade-off between securing business operations through investment and maintaining financial flexibility.

-Changing challenges due to increasing digitalisation and growing competitive pressure due to globalisation place additional demands on flexibility.
-Last but not least, economic crises (this article was written during the global Corona pandemic in 2020) show us the high importance of secured liquidity in order to remain able to act.
+Changed challenges due to increasing digitalization and growing competitive pressure from globalization place additional demands on flexibility.
+Last but not least, economic crises (this article was written during the global Corona pandemic in 2020) show us the high importance of secured liquidity in order to remain capable of acting.

 What is behind the Asset Light strategy?

-A question that concerns every company is where and to what extent ownership of assets is necessary and sensible for a company.
-There is no binding "right" or "wrong".
-Rather, the optimal ratio of own assets to outsourced ones depends on the business model and can differ further depending on the industry.
+A question that every company deals with is where and to what extent ownership of assets is necessary and makes sense for a company.
+There is no binding "right" or "wrong" answer.
+Rather, the optimal ratio of own assets to outsourced assets depends on the business model and can vary depending on the industry.
 In recent years, however, there has been a clear trend towards the so-called asset-light approach.

 Definition - What is Asset-Light?